joshfrench/om-wiki-fork/Advanced-Tutorial.md

        :target (. js/document (getElementById "app"))})))
 ```

 Now any component that needs data can get at it.
-No need to global
+No need to share
-state all over your appilcation.
+global state all over your appilcation.

 ## The Publish & Notification Channels